denis-torre/gds-jc-demo/README.md

 ![image](images/git-open.png)

-5. You can now explore the repository using the file explorer:
+5. You can now explore the repository using the file explorer.
+Open the `rnaseq-pipeline/pipeline/pipeline-rnaseq.py` file to explore the main pipeline structure.

 ![image](images/git-repo.png)